samus-io/tablab-steps/steps/a6FRKWUrFtvqEgPPxPazMEiG7AkQOK9zQOn/en/README.md

   ![IDOR overview][1]

-* IDOR vulnerabilities commonly result in horizontal privilege escalation, allowing access to other users' data at the same privilege level.
-However, they can also lead to vertical privilege escalation, granting elevated privileges such as administrative access.
+* IDOR vulnerabilities commonly result in **horizontal privilege escalation**, allowing access to other users' data at the same privilege level.
+However, they can also lead to **vertical privilege escalation**, granting elevated privileges such as administrative access.
 * Direct references to resources in web applications and APIs are common sources of IDOR vulnerabilities, while compiled libraries are less susceptible, as they usually enforce strict access controls.

 ## How it works